USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-26-Geospatial-Workshop-2.md

     cd firstname.lastname
     ```

     Create a symbolic link to your new folder from your home directory (replace *firstname.lastname* with your actual SCINet username).
 You will then have a shortcut called `my_geoworkshop` in your home directory that points to your workshop folder.
-This is done so you can access your workshop files from JupyterLab:
+This shortcut will allow you to access your workshop files from JupyterLab:

     ```bash
     ln -s /90daydata/shared/firstname.lastname ~/my_geoworkshop